On integral rigidity in Seiberg-Witten theory: introduction

 On the other hand we will see that one can obtain a concrete description (at the chain level) of the associated graded map induced in $\HMb_*$ by $W$.
 This only counts reducible solutions, and carries interesting information related to the maps

 induced by inclusion.
-Because in our situation the Floer chain complex $\hat{C}$ is closely related to $\bar{C}$, this will allow to reconstruct the cobordism map we are actually interested in. \begin{remarkint} In particular, the fundamental mechanism behind the rigidity result in Theorem \ref{thm:torus-rigidity} is a subtle interplay between irreducible solutions to the Seiberg-Witten equations on $X$ and the reducible ones on the hypersurface $T^3$ and its complement $W$. \end{remarkint}
+Because in our situation the Floer chain complex $\hat{C}_*$ is closely related to $\bar{C}_*$, this will allow to reconstruct the cobordism map we are actually interested in. \\

+In particular, the fundamental mechanism behind the rigidity result in Theorem \ref{thm:torus-rigidity} is a subtle interplay between irreducible solutions to the Seiberg--Witten equations on $X$ and the reducible ones on the hypersurface $T^3$ and its complement $W$.

 Our strategy can be in fact interpreted as a $(3+1)$-dimensional version of Donaldson's \cite{Don} $(2+1)$-dimensional TQFT approach to the formula of Meng--Taubes \cite{MengTaubes}.
-There he associates to surfaces $\Sigma_0,\Sigma_1$ the cohomology of their symmetric products (the latter being the moduli space of solutions to the vortex equations), and to a cobordism $W$ between them the cohomology of the moduli space of solutions to the Seiberg-Witten equations.
+There he associates to surfaces $\Sigma_0,\Sigma_1$ the cohomology of their symmetric products (the latter being the moduli space of solutions to the vortex equations), and to a cobordism $W$ between them the cohomology of the moduli space of solutions to the Seiberg--Witten equations.
 From the computation of the cohomology of symmetric products and naturality arguments, the Alexander polynomial arises as the trace for self-cobordisms in the simpler TQFT associating to a surface $\Sigma$ the group $\Lambda^* H^1(\Sigma;\mathbb{Z})$ and to a cobordism the map induced by the correspondence as in (\ref{eq:correspondence}).

-The $(3+1)$-dimensional picture is significantly more subtle: both in that the study of the Seiberg-Witten equations on three-manifolds is much richer than the case of surfaces, and that the relation with Donaldson's TQFT only holds in the negative definite situation.
-In this case, our results show that in fact Donaldson's TQFT determines for a suitable filtration the \textit{associated graded} of the map in $\HMb$ induced by $W$.
-While this is all we need for our trace computations, the higher order terms are expected to have a more subtle relationship to the topology of the Dirac operator on $W$. \\
+The $(3+1)$-dimensional picture is significantly more subtle: both in that the study of the Seiberg--Witten equations on three-manifolds is much richer than the case of surfaces, and that the relation with Donaldson's TQFT only holds in the negative definite situation.
+In this case, our results show that in fact Donaldson's TQFT determines for a suitable filtration the \textit{associated graded} of the map in $\HMb_*$ induced by $W$.
+While this is all we need for our trace computations, the higher order terms are expected to have a more subtle relationship to the topology of Dirac operators on $W$. \\